-Brenda and I wrote and created the Mackenzie Meets Alzheimer’s Disease Educational Video Series to provide in-depth information to children and their families.
+Brenda and I wrote and created the Mackenzie Meets Alzheimer’s Disease Awareness Video Series to provide in-depth information to children and their families.
 The five videos are: What is Alzheimer’s Disease?; Mild Stage Alzheimer’s Disease; Moderate Stage Alzheimer’s Disease; Severe Stage Alzheimer’s Disease, and Coping with Alzheimer’s Disease for the Responsible Adult with Children.
-We offer written transcripts of each of the videos in the Mackenzie Meets Alzheimer’s Disease Educational Video Series for people with hearing impairments.
+We offer written transcripts of each of the videos in the Mackenzie Meets Alzheimer’s Disease Awareness Video Series for people with hearing impairments.
 We also provide a Mackenzie Meets Alzheimer’s Quick Reference Guide so parents can easily access activities for their children and families to do with the person who has Alzheimer’s at each stage of the disease.

 In the wings as follow-up releases for the project, are an ebook picture book using the song lyrics as the text so children can read it at their own speed; an activity book for the three stages of the disease; a songbook of public domain songs that might be familiar to a person with Alzheimer’s, and two more original songs encouraging children to sing and interact with a person who has Alzheimer’s.